cpraghu/Git_demo1/README.md

 pull to remote to local

 fetch will only take the update from the remote to local it will not merge

+clone it not only checkout the working copy and also mirror the complete repositiry